nikhilsoni1/nikhilsoni1.github.io/index.md

 I develop decision making tools using computational and machine learning techniques in the domain of production, manufacturing and supply chain.

-My focus is on developing open-source tools, using R, Python, VBA etc.,for real-time material flow optimisations, dynamic scheduling and resource/asset allocations.
+My focus is on developing scalable production ready tools, using R, Python, VBA etc.,for real-time material flow optimisations, dynamic scheduling and optimum resource/asset allocations.
-Because of the open-source nature of the tools, they can be tailored to the exact work requirements.
-Thus, building a set of statistically sound metrics, which aid management and leader ship in prudent decision making.
+Because of the scalable nature of the tools, they can be tailored to the exact work requirements.
+Thus, building a set of statistically sound metrics, which aid management and leadership in prudent decision making.

 ---
 #   Work Experience